Icon of the Seas: Controversy Surrounding the Gigantic Cruise Liner’s Carbon Footprint and Ecological Impact

 The figures for the “Icon of the Seas” liner are enough to make you dizzy: 365 meters long, 2,085 cabins for 7,600 passengers, 7 swimming pools, can we read in The voice of the North.

 What, also, to attract criticism on an ecological balance sheet which promises to be as disproportionate as the project.
-Many people reacted after a tweet on this “Icon of the Seas”, seen almost 10 million times.
+Many people reacted following a tweet on this “Icon of the Seas”, seen almost 10 million times.

 “And they ask me to turn off the light in the bathroom because I’m responsible for climate change,” regrets Luan.
 “Always bigger, always more equipped, always more devastating”, comments Alexandre.
-“But who could have predicted global warming? “, wonders for his part Mr Cinephilus, in reference to a sentence pronounced by Emmanuel Macron during his wishes for 2023.
+“But who might have predicted global warming? “, wonders for his part Mr Cinephilus, in reference to a sentence pronounced by Emmanuel Macron during his wishes for 2023.

 “Don’t worry, we have banned plastic straws!
 “Slips Bruno Mazel.
 Several Internet users have had similar comments, comparing individual efforts to reduce its carbon footprint to this XXL liner project, much bigger than the Titanic.